 More information about albuvirtide-related research studies is available from the AIDSinfo database of study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 - Xie D. Efficacy and safety of long acting HIV fusion inhibitor albuvirtide in antiretroviral-experienced adults with HIV-1: interim 48 week results from the randomized, controlled, phase 3, non-inferiority TALENT study.
-Webcast presented at: International Congress of Drug Therapy in HIV Infection (HIV Glasgow); October 23-26, 2016; Glasgow, United Kingdom.
-Available at: https://vimeo.com/189136480.
-Last accessed on October 19, 2017.
+Webcast presented at: International Congress of Drug Therapy in HIV Infection (HIV Glasgow); October 23-26, 2016; Glasgow, United Kingdom. https://vimeo.com/189136480.
+Accessed October 4, 2018.

 - Frontier Biotechnologies Co., Ltd. Efficacy and safety of albuvirtide plus lopinavir-ritonavir in HIV-1-infected adults failed standard first-line ART regimen.
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on February 24, 2015.
 NLM Identifier: NCT02369965. https://clinicaltrials.gov/ct2/show/NCT02369965.
 Accessed October 4, 2018.